zouhairireda/onepoint-angular-d2/README.md

 Installation of Chrome browser
 Add Chrome bin in the PATH

-## Course participant installation instructions TODO
+## Course participant installation instructions

 You must meet the technical requirements to follow the following steps
 - Open a new shell